frontenddogma/web-development-glossary/manuscript/d.md

 : Graphic advertising on Internet websites, apps, or social media through banners or other advertising formats made of text, images, Flash, video, and audio.
 The main purpose of display advertising is to deliver general advertisements and brand messages to site visitors.&nbsp;[†](#w-display-advertising)

 Display resolution
 : The number of distinct pixels in each dimension that can be displayed.
 It can be an ambiguous term especially as the displayed resolution is controlled by different factors in cathode ray tube (CRT) displays, flat-panel displays (including liquid-crystal displays) and projection displays using fixed picture-element (pixel) arrays.
 It is usually quoted as width × height, with the units in pixels; for example, 1024×768 means the width is 1024 pixels and the height is 768 pixels.
 For device displays such as phones, tablets, monitors, and televisions, the use of the word resolution as defined is a misnomer, though common.
-The term display resolution is usually used to mean pixel dimensions which does not tell anything about the pixel density of the display on which the image is actually formed: Resolution properly refers to the pixel density, the number of pixels per unit distance or area, not total number of pixels.
+The term display resolution is usually used to mean pixel dimensions which does not tell anything about the pixel density of the display on which the image is actually formed: Resolution properly refers to the pixel density, the number of pixels per unit distance or area, not the total number of pixels.
 In digital measurement, the display resolution would be given in pixels per inch (PPI).&nbsp;[†](#w-resolution)

 Distributed Concurrent Versions System
 : A distributed revision control system that enables software developers working on locally distributed sites to efficiently collaborate on a software project.
 DCVS is based on Concurrent Versions System.&nbsp;[†](#w-dcvs)

 Distributed Version Control System
 : A form of version control in which the complete codebase, including its full history, is mirrored on every developer’s computer.
-This enables automatic management branching and merging, speeds up of most operations (except pushing and pulling), improves the ability to work offline, and does not rely on a single location for backups.&nbsp;[†](#w-dvcs)
+This enables automatic management branching and merging, speeds up most operations (except pushing and pulling), improves the ability to work offline, and does not rely on a single location for backups.&nbsp;[†](#w-dvcs)

 Dither
 : An intentionally applied form of noise used to randomize quantization error, preventing large-scale patterns such as color banding in images.
 Dither is routinely used in processing of both digital audio and video data.&nbsp;[†](#w-dither)